convertigo/convertigo/convertigo-studio-web/svelte5-sveltekit-AtoZ-en.md

 > **Goal**: Make a codegen model (e.g. “Codex”) **reliable** on Svelte 5 and SvelteKit 2.
 > **Scope**: Full reference (+ patterns & anti‑patterns) for the **runes** model, **snippets + {@render}**, modern **events**, and SvelteKit 2 data‑flow (load, actions, remote functions, streaming).
 > **Mode**: This document assumes **Svelte 5 runes** (not legacy).
 It includes migration notes where useful.
+> **Skeleton**: Pair this guide with [Skeleton’s “LLMs + Svelte” reference](https://www.skeleton.dev/llms-svelte.txt).
+That file defines the composed-part APIs, data/state attributes and event names used throughout Skeleton 4.

 ---